Web Services

 Stacktape automatically handles IAM permissions for the underlying AWS services that it creates (i.e. granting web services permission to write logs to Cloudwatch, allowing web services to communicate with their event source and many others).

-If your workload needs to communicate with other infrastructure components, you need to add permissions manually.
+If your compute resource needs to communicate with other infrastructure components, you need to add permissions manually.
 You can do this in 2 ways:

-Using allowAccessTo
+Using connectTo

-- List of resource names or AWS services that this web service will be able to access (basic IAM permissions will be granted automatically).
+- List of resource names or AWS services that this service will be able to access (basic IAM permissions will be granted automatically).
 Granted permissions differ based on the resource.

-- Works only for resources managed by Stacktape (not arbitrary Cloudformation resources)
+- Works only for resources managed by Stacktape in

-- This is useful if you don't want to deal with IAM permissions yourself.
-Handling permissions using raw IAM role statements can be cumbersome, time-consuming and error-prone.
+section (not arbitrary Cloudformation resources) - This is useful if you don't want to deal with IAM permissions yourself.
+Handling permissions using raw IAM role

 Copy

-- Bucket
+Bucket

 - list objects in a bucket